 As I wrote in the article linked above following the Oregon game, after his initial staffing decisions, Day has taken the path of least resistance when it comes to hiring assistant coaches; promoting from within, bringing back a beloved former staffer, keeping on colleagues whom he had worked with under Meyer, etc.

 That familiarity seems to have been important to him; it’s comfortable for him to tread the road more travelled, not having to do a full and exhaustive search, not having to grapple with changing the ways that he does things, not having to confront the shortcomings of the program that he is building.

 And I get it.
 There are just so many different things that a head coach has to do on a daily basis that if you have an easy and obvious answer at the assistant coaching ranks (even if it’s not the best answer), it is very tempting to take it so that you can get back to recruiting, practice prep, film study, etc.

 This is not the time for timidity.
-I believe that if Day wants his program to correct the issues that have been painfully evident over the last two seasons and to take the steps to ascend in the college football world to where their recruiting indicates that they should already be, he absolutely must make major and decisive moves on his coaching staff, even if they happen after the early signing period.
+I believe that if Day wants his program to correct the issues that have been painfully evident over the past two seasons and to take the steps to ascend in the college football world to where their recruiting indicates that they should already be, he absolutely must make major and decisive moves on his coaching staff, even if they have to wait to until happen after the early signing period.